winzard10/HighwayMPC/README.md

 This project implements a **lane-following highway controller** using **Linear Time-Varying MPC (LTV-MPC)** in C++, with visualization in Python.
 The workflow is: **build → run simulations → visualize results**.

+ROB 590 Directed Study
+A study on controls commercial autonomous cars for passengers by Phurithat Tangsripairoje

+Supervised by Prof. Tulga Ersal

 ---

 ## Quick Commands